 This demo performs two different tasks apparently at the same moment:

 - It blinks the Green LED with a precise cadency;

 - It constantly checks the User button status and if pressed starts the ChibiOS’ Test Suite printing on a UART.

 The management of more tasks apparently executed at the same time is easily achievable by user with an RTOS.
 One of most important feature of ChibiOS/RT is the multi-threading.
 Oversimplifying, a thread could be imagined like a sequence of instructions and multi-threading means kernel can manage more than a sequence of instructions independently, executing them in a parallel fashion even if actually the kernel is running on a single core processor.
 This is possible because the RTOS plans an operation sequence: this task is commonly called scheduling.

 In ChibiOS/RT a thread is actually a function.
 When it is started, the thread is associated to a priority level and to a working area.
 The working area is a piece of memory dedicated to our thread and priority level is a relative number which we can use to influence the scheduling.
 Priority follows a simple rule:

 Among all the threads ready for execution, the one with the highest priority is the one being executed, no exceptions to this rule.

 I have also written a detailed article about ChibiOS/RT multi-threading in case you are interested on this topic.
-It is important to understand the working principle of ChibiOS/RT’ scheduling and understand how to choose a proper priority level for each thread.
-This is more true in case we need to make the maximum use of our MCU.
-Anyway, at this level, our MCU is so underutilised that we can almost ignore these details and we can choose priority levels sloppy applying this simple rule:
+If we are designing a complex application performance-oriented it is important to understand the working principle of ChibiOS/RT’ scheduling.
+Anyway, at this level, our MCU is so underutilised that we can almost ignore these details and we can choose priority levels applying this simple rule:

 Every thread must have a sleep or a suspending function inside its loop.
 In this way the CPU ownership is switched among threads and the scheduling can proceed.